venky343/MovieTrailerWebsite/README.md

 # movie_trailer_website
-This project is been done for educational purpose for the Udacity's **Full Stack Developer Nanodegree** [here](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)
+This project is been accomplished for educational purposes for the Udacity's **Full Stack Developer Nanodegree** [here](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)

 ##Using the app